rogerio-ushiro/reactjs-expressjs-node-twitterAPI/README.md

 # 	How to run

-Requirement: NodeJS (v12.16.1, more info: https://nodejs.org)
+Requirement: NodeJS (v12.16.1, more info: https:/nodejs.org)

+## 	Running by Node.js

 Steps to run the project locally: